ciebaisf2017/Lab/w11/d03/morning/readme.md

 You are provided with a file called practice.rb.
 You can run this code by typing `ruby practice.rb` in the terminal.

 ## Assignment
 For each problem below, read the code carefully and try to understand what it is doing before you run it.
-Many of these concepts are the same as in Javascript, and you may find that Ruby is very easy to read!
+Many of these concepts are the same as in JavaScript, and you may find that Ruby is very easy to read!

 Comments in Ruby are created with `#`.
-In `practice.rb`, uncomment the code for the problem you are working on before you run `ruby practice.rb in the terminal`.
+In `practice.rb`, uncomment the code for the problem you are working on before you run `ruby practice.rb` from the terminal.
 When you're ready to move to the next problem, comment out the previous problem again.

 For each problem - Did the code run as you expected?
 What are the similarities between JavaScript and Ruby?
 What are the differences?